 Digital Object Identifier (DOI)

 Noinaj, Nicholas; Bhasin, Sonia K.; Song, Eun Suk; Scoggin, Kirsten E.; Juliano, Maria A.; Juliano, Luiz; Hersh, Louis B.; and Rodgers, David W., "Identification of the Allosteric Regulatory Site of Insulysin" (2011).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 6.